jcomeauictx/argentum/README.md

 software which enables the use of this currency.

-For more information, as well as an immediately usable, binary version of the Argentum-Core Core software, see http://www.argentum.io/
+For more information, as well as an immediately usable, binary version of the Argentum software, see http://www.argentum.io/

 License
 -------